APRIL-ZJU/clins/readme.md

 # CLINS
+## News
+As we are busy with other stuff recently, we will find time to clean up the code.
+The code will be open source before the Chinese Lunar New Year.

+## Introduction
 CLINS: Continuous-Time Trajectory Estimation for LiDAR-Inertial System

 **CLINS** is a highly-accurate continuous-time trajectory estimation framework dedicated for SLAM (Simultaneous Localization and Mapping) applications, which enables fuse high-frequency and asynchronous sensor data effectively.
 Now CLINS is applied in a 3D LiDAR-inertial system for evaluations.